theodoremoreland/Algorithms/language-specific/Java/easy/Java String Reverse.md

-// Given a string A, print Yes if it is a palindrome, print No otherwise.
+Given a string A, print Yes if it is a palindrome, print No otherwise.

-// Constraints
+Constraints:
-// A will consist at most 50 lower case english letters.
+A will consist at most 50 lower case english letters.

-// Sample Input
+Sample Input:
-// madam
+madam

-// Sample Output
+Sample Output:
-// Yes
+Yes

+<pre><code>
 import java.io.*;
 import java.util.*;